LGBTQ rights in South Korea: Pride parades

 Daegu has been holding annual pride marches since 2009, and Busan held its first pride event on 23 September 2017.
 In 2018, during the second gay pride in Busan, some 2,000 police officials were deployed to keep the event violence-free, and to protect the event's 15,000 attendees from violent anti-gay protesters.
-Gwangju and Jeju also held their first LGBT events in 2017.
-Gwangju's was a counter-protest to an anti-LGBT rally.
+Gwangju and Jeju also held their first LGBTQ events in 2017.
+Gwangju's was a counter-protest to an anti-LGBTQ rally.
 The city organised its first official pride event the following year.
 Other cities, including Incheon and Jeonju, held their first pride events in 2018.

-Incheon officials initially denied permission to hold the LGBT event, citing a lack of parking.
+Incheon officials initially denied permission to hold the LGBTQ event, citing a lack of parking.
 Organizers lodged an appeal and vowed to march irrespectively.
 The event took place and ended in violence after about 1,000 Christian protestors began violently attacking the participants.
 In April 2019, organizers of the gay pride event in Incheon filed charges against several Christian pastors who violently disrupted the event.
 They also lodged complaints with South Korea's national human rights body accusing police of inaction.

 In May 2018, the first drag parade in South Korea took place with dozens attending the incident-free protest march in the capital Seoul.

 In 2020, three cities gave up holding Queer Culture Festival due to COVID-19.
 The new media startup 'Dotface' held a queer parade online.
 People participated by making their avatars through dotface's homepage and uploading the avatars on Instagram with hashtag #우리는없던길도만들지 #온라인퀴퍼 (online Queer Parade).

-In May 2023, Seoul's city government blocked South Korea's annual LGBT festival from taking place outside city hall and granted a permit for anti-LGBT Christian concert instead.
+In May 2023, Seoul's city government blocked South Korea's annual LGBTQ festival from taking place outside city hall and granted a permit for an anti-LGBTQ Christian concert instead.